SAYOOLA591/Active-Directory/README.md

 ![system-track2](https://github.com/user-attachments/assets/5fc6e494-89af-4fa1-9820-755a79f80745)
 #

-In addition to enabling all the baseline recommendations, we must also allow process tracking, because without process tracking, event ID 4688 is not as effective as it should be.
+In addition to implementing all the baseline recommendations, we must also enable process tracking, as process tracking is essential for making event ID 4688 as effective as it should be.

-For example, let me go ahead and search up Event ID 4688, so by default, if we enable 4688, it will log the process name, but take a look at the process command line it's empty so without enabling process tracking you essentially miss out on a lot of information that is why we must allow process tracking.
+For example, let me go ahead and search up Event ID 4688, so by default, if we enable 4688, it will log the process name, but take a look at the process command line, it's empty, so without enabling process tracking, you essentially miss out on a lot of information.
+That is why we must allow process tracking.

 By Default